-The following individuals have worked to make strides towards a campus culture that demonstrates civic mindedness all year, every year, and is dedicated to civic education at Mount Union and in the greater Alliance community.
-They will continue to meet and communicate regularly, driving the action plan with guidance from the working group.

-Abby Honaker Schroeder, Director of the Regula Center for Public Service and Civic Engagement
+The Regula Center and the library have collaborated to make strides towards a campus culture that demonstrates civic mindedness all year, every year and is dedicated to civic education at Mount Union and in the greater Alliance community.
+Moving forward the work will be led by Abby Honaker Schroeder, Director of the Regula Center for Public Service and Civic Engagement with support from the library and various faculty members across campus.